 The mistake we make is that we think this process comes about as a result of our decision to follow such a path—a spiritual path in which we want to find and develop ourselves.
 We would be wrong.
 This process always exists.
 For everyone.
 The only difference is that now we are aware of it.
 When we “enter a spiritual path,” all we are doing is focusing our awareness on something that has always been there.
 Big whoop.
 Actually, it is a big deal to now be noticing what’s going on.
 Because now we can involve our ego in this process, rather than letting it lag behind.

 Consciousness isn’t something that happens suddenly.
-It’s a waking-up process—which must include waking up our ego—in which we wake up to something that has always been there.
-We begin to perceive subtle states of being in ourselves and others, making new connections between people and things, and seeing how everything fits together.
+It’s a waking-up process.
+This must include waking up our ego.
+Then we wake up to something that has always been there.
+We will begin to perceive subtle states of being in ourselves and others.
+We will make new connections between people and things.
+And we will see how everything fits together.
 Note, this is not the same as seeing a “sequence of events,” which is also a function of the mind that creates the illusion of time.

 So our goal is not to expand our consciousness—consciousness has always been there—but we can expand our awareness of it.
 The problem is that our limited minds don’t perceive what is there.
 But the less limited our minds become, the more we will be capable of perceiving.
 It’s when our minds are slumbering that we confuse cause and effect, looking through the wrong end of the telescope and becoming more confused.

-We may periodically have the universal dream of either riding on a train or being about to take a train, anxious that we may miss it, have missed it, or are getting off the train.
+We may periodically have the universal dream of either riding on a train or being about to take a train.
+In the dream, we are anxious that we may miss it, have missed it, or are getting off the train.
 Almost everyone has this kind of recurring dream.
 They convey our relationship to being on the journey of evolution.
-For those who don’t have train dreams, this is not some kind of proof that we’re always on the right track; it may be that our unconscious has not been successful in getting messages all the way through to our consciousness, or we may be getting our messages in a different form.
+For those who don’t have train dreams, this is not some kind of proof that we’re always on the right track.
+It may be that our unconscious has not been successful in getting messages all the way through to our consciousness.
+Or we may be getting our messages in a different form.

 So, do we follow the movement of the train, or do we stay behind?
 The process is like the train that continues on its way, but the ego consciousness has a choice to make: Should I stay or should I go now?
 We may not always choose consciously, but we do always choose intentionally.

 What determines the choice we will make?
-Giving in to our fear that is always lurking in the background and digging in the heels of our resistance, both of which are so tragically misplaced.
+It may partly be about giving in to our fear that is always lurking in the background.
+Or we may be digging in the heels of our resistance.
+But both of these are so tragically misplaced.
 Because if there’s anything we should be fearing and resisting, it’s the stagnation that happens when we won’t go with the flow of our inner process—when we won’t get on that train—denying the wisest and most meaningful reality we could ever conceive of.

 Let’s be realistic here.
 It’s impossible to always be following our inner movement faithfully 100% of the time.
 If we were that aware, we wouldn’t be here on this dualistic planet.
-The human state is what results from our disconnection, and so we need to struggle to once again find that connection with our inner reality.
-There not a single human being then—no matter what spiritual path we’re on—who can boast of never going through periods of darkness.
+The human state is what results from our disconnection.
+And so we need to struggle to once again find that connection with our inner reality.
+There is not a single human being then—no matter what spiritual path we’re on—who can boast of never going through periods of darkness.

-It’s inevitable that we will go through rough patches—protracted states of escape and resistance to looking at ourselves in truth.
+It’s inevitable that we will go through rough patches.
+These are protracted states of escape and resistance to looking at ourselves in truth.
 And in a way, this is a good thing.
-Our everyday difficulties become signposts that remind of us why we are here, spurring us on to redouble our efforts and regain harmony within ourselves.
+Our everyday difficulties become signposts that remind of us why we are here.
+They spur us on to redouble our efforts and regain harmony within ourselves.

 So what’s the sitch—are we committed to the truth, the whole truth, and nothing but the truth?
 Are we ready to stop avoiding what needs healing, surrendering our will to God’s will.
 We are the only ones qualified to give a truthful answer here; and if we wish to know the honest-to-goodness truth, we will know it.
 We only need to look at where we hold back, denying the holy process our inner movement into divine reality.